-Our cash and cash equivalents consist of cash, money market funds, U.S. treasury obligations and certificates of deposit.
+At June 30, 2017, our cash and cash equivalents consist of cash, money market funds and U.S. treasury obligations.
 As a result, the fair value of our portfolio is relatively insensitive to interest rate changes.
 Our long-term debt bears interest at a fixed rate.